Redesigning Iconography for NASA Playbook

 Key directions included:

-• filled shapes and bold strokes for stronger visibility
+• Filled shapes and bold strokes for stronger visibility

-• simplified forms to reduce visual clutter
+• Simplified forms to reduce visual clutter

-• consistent geometry to make the library feel unified
+• Consistent geometry to make the library feel unified

-• ample internal whitespace so small icon elements remained readable
+• Ample internal whitespace so small icon elements remained readable

-• rounded corners to create a clearer, more approachable tone
+• Rounded corners to create a clearer, more approachable tone

 The goal was not to make every icon look identical.
 The goal was to give the system enough consistency that new icons could be designed without feeling detached from the rest of the product.